abhishek-charan/spacex/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## SEO

+SEO practise has also been done to the app in the index.html file in <head> section.

+## Lighthouse testing

+Due to stackblitz does not allow lighthouse test on tab while the another main parent tab opened therefore I have submitted test of same project on localhost.
+Here is the PDF file on root directory: [spacex_light_house_test_localhost.pdf]

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).